 - Student must complete a Health Programs Admissions Form by February 15.
 This form identifies the student as an applicant for one of WCC's Health Programs and includes a checklist of required criteria for each program.
 These applications are available in paper format from the WCC Admissions Office at (276) 223-4702.
-Currently the Health Programs Admissions Form is not available online. - All students meeting the above requirements by the February 15 deadline will be scheduled for an admissions interview with the PTA program faculty.
+Currently the Health Programs Admissions Form is not available online. - All applicants meeting the above requirements by the February 15 deadline will be screened based upon items ranging from overall and science GPAs, HOBET test performance, and completion of college-level science classes.
+The topscoring finalists will be offered an admissions interview with program faculty.

-Following the completion of the interview, each application will be scored on items ranging from overall and science GPAs, HOBET test performance, completion of college-level science classes, and knowledge of the field of physical therapy communicated in the interview.
-The top scores will be offered admissions slots for the upcoming fall semester.
+Following completion of the interview, each finalist application will be scored reflecting the knowledge of the field of physical therapy communicated in the interview.
+The top scoring applicants will be offered admissions slots for the upcoming fall semester.